 Town Of Manitowish Waters

 In 1927, the Town of Spider Lake was officially established; it was renamed Manitowish Waters in 1940.
-Then, in 1946, cranberry farming began around Wild Rice Lake, establishing what is now a significant business in Manitowish Waters.
-Five cranberry marshes operate along Alder Lake Road and Cranberry Boulevard.
+Then, in 1946, cranberry farming began around Little Trout Lake, establishing what is now a significant business in Manitowish Waters.
+Today, five cranberry marshes operate along Alder Lake Road and Cranberry Boulevard.

 Today, the Manitowish Waters area is the ideal spot to “get away from it all.”
-Located in Northwestern Vilas County in Wisconsin’s Northwoods, Manitowish Waters is known for its quiet, less stressful surroundings perfect for a family vacation, reunion, romantic getaway, hunting or fishing excursion, or leisure day trip.
-With a year ’round population of roughly 700, Manitowish Waters sees quite an increase throughout the seasons from a combination of seasonal residents, second home owners and vacationers.
+Located in Northwestern Vilas County in Wisconsin’s Northwoods, Manitowish Waters is known for its quiet, less stressful surroundings, perfect for a family vacation, reunion, romantic getaway, hunting or fishing excursion, or leisurely day trip.
+With a year-round population of roughly 700, Manitowish Waters sees quite an increase throughout the seasons from a combination of seasonal residents, second home owners and vacationers.